karthikswarna/Extended-code2vec-model/README.md

     - **Training and Evaluating the model**

         - Set the variables in ```train.sh``` to point it to the right dataset.
-By default, it points to our "sumatrapdf_ast_cfg_ddg" dataset, created using the [Path Extractor](https://github.com/karthikswarna/Path-Extractor-for-C) tool.
+By default, it points to our "testdata_ast_cfg_ddg" dataset, created using the [Path Extractor](https://github.com/karthikswarna/Path-Extractor-for-C) tool.

         - Uncomment one of the python commands in ```train.sh``` based on whether you are training the model or evaluating it on the test dataset.